 Only 20% of companies are deploying HR and productivity solutions on mobile.
 We’re nearing full employment; millennial and Gen Z employees who can afford to be picky assume they’ll be able to do everything via mobile, and they’ll be turned off when they can’t.
 Additionally, offer a great experience coming in, but going out as well—or you’ll see none of those boomerang hiring opportunities that may benefit you down the road.

 So how does an organization provide the kind of workforce experience that will drive business results like customer experience, engagement, retention, productivity, brand loyalty, advocacy and referrals?
 Organizations successfully navigating the modern workplace need to understand the everyday employee experience and use multiple data sources to address workforce opportunities through a system of action.
-This requires both a mindset shift as well as a technology shift—from call center to experience center, from service agents to experience agents, from service-level agreements to experience-level agreements and from point-in-time feedback to journey analytics spanning key workplace experiences.
+This requires both a mindset shift as well as a technology shift—from poor contacting tools to call center technologies, from service agents to experience agents, from service-level agreements to experience-level agreements and from point-in-time feedback to journey analytics spanning key workplace experiences.

 This also requires a fundamental shift in the way we organize and handle data.
-Providing a personalized, relevant experience that meets employees where they are requires us to integrate employee data within a single system, garner relevant insights from them to drive decisions, measure and optimize outcomes the business cares about and shift the mindset of the business to be employee-centered rather than organization-centered.
-I’ll be talking about this mindset shift at the upcoming HR Technology Conference & Exposition in Las Vegas in October.
+Providing a personalized, relevant experience that meets employees where they are requires us to integrate employee data within a single system, garner relevant insights from them to drive decisions, measure and optimize outcomes the business cares about and shift the mindset of the business to be employee-centred rather than organization-centred.

 This shift is necessary, but it’s also worth it.
 Organizations will fall into obsolescence if they don’t transform workforce experience to match the experience of our everyday lives, but there is great reward to be reaped if they do.
 Employee experience drives customer experience, garners loyalty and high performance, and translates directly to business value.